TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 Problem: When running `gpg --recv-keys GPGFINGERPRINTHERE`, `gpg` returns `gpg: keyserver receive failed: Server indicated a failure` instead of downloading a key.

 Solution: Specify a keyserver that is likely to work such as Ubuntu's SKS pool `gpg --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 GPGFINGERPRINTHERE`.
 You can also set this permanently by adding `keyserver hkp://keyserver.ubuntu.com` to your `~/.gnupg/gpg.conf` configuration file.

+Problem: Debian's root user is having trouble finding programs that it should have access to.

+Solution: Make sure /bin/sbin is in your path.

+    echo $PATH

+If not, make a temporary fix.

+    export PATH="/usr/sbin:$PATH"

+A permanent fix is adding the above line to your `/root/.bashrc` file and reloading your terminal with the `source ~/.bashrc` command.